ElleAshby/ReadMe/README.md

 ![e491bde7603bd3ddefb79c1f46a88949--dance-notation-noten](https://user-images.githubusercontent.com/93981347/140948179-31906ca9-ac49-446c-b071-60f2544a5b86.jpg)

 These two worlds also collide, mixing digital and physical processes.
 The works of Merce Cunningham explores the relationship between algorithms and sequential arrangements of movement.
+'Suite By Chance' used detailed charts which took moonths to complete and organise...

+Similarly, these two communities struggle with exclusivity.
+Dance is taught through learning the language of notation or attending expensive lessons.
+This is also seen through computing, there's plenty of exposure to see the website and apps, however you have to share the codingand have specialist knowledge to understand th process.